 Pick up a boxed lunch at any of the local eats downtown and walk on over to Seafarers’ Memorial Park—the perfect place to picnic on the lawn while the kids splash on the gradual beach, hunt for agates, and skip rocks.
 It’s also an easy place to launch a kayak, and the venue for some rockin’ summer concerts.
-Or discover N Avenue Park, a small pocket beach at the end of N Avenue on Guemes Channel—front-row seating for passing tankers, yachts, and rowing crews—and they’re just the beginning.
+Or discover N Avenue Park, a small pocket beach at the end of N Avenue on Guemes Channel.
+It offers front-row seating for passing tankers, yachts, and rowing crews.
+And they’re just the beginning!
 How many different kinds of boats can you count?

 For those itching to get out on the water, kayaking, whale watching, and charters out of Anacortes let you make the most of a day in the San Juans.